 - employment history

-- details of any self employment
+- details of any self-employment

 - qualifications, licences and professional memberships

-including things such as why you are interested in the role and the skills we would benefit from by having you as part of our team
+- application form information which enables you to tell us a bit more about you, including things such as why you are interested in the role, and the skills from which we and the public would benefit if you joined our team

 - details of insolvency or bankruptcy

 - details of any time spent outside of the UK

 - contact details for your referees

 - National Insurance number